bmolab/human_body_prior/BMO_README.md

 ## 3. Preprocess AMASS

-Training does not read raw AMASS `.npz` files directly now.
-So you need to start with **setting up a config in `configs\data\`**.
+Training does not read raw AMASS `.npz` files directly.
+Start by setting up a preprocessing config in `configs\data\`.
 A sample config with detailed comments is available at [`configs\data\amass_vposer_in_domain_cross_sample.yaml`](configs/data/amass_vposer_in_domain_cross_sample.yaml).

 The important settings in the config file are:
-- Prepared datasets are written under the `out_dir`
+- Prepared datasets are written under `out_dir`.
 - `splits`: split datasets into `train`, `vald`, `test`, and optional held-out splits such as `vald_cross` and `test_cross`.
-  - If the same AMASS source appears under `train`, `vald`, and `test`, enable `split_sequences_by_source` so entire source sequences are assigned to one in-domain split.
-This avoids neighboring frames from the same sequence leaking across train/validation/test.
-  - `vald_cross` and `test_cross` can be prepared for held-out dataset checks, but the trainer uses `vald` for early stopping and checkpoint selection.
+If the same AMASS source appears under `train`, `vald`, and `test`, enable `split_sequences_by_source` so entire source sequences are assigned to one in-domain split.
+This avoids neighboring frames from the same sequence leaking across train/validation/test. `vald_cross` and `test_cross` can be prepared for held-out dataset checks, but the trainer uses `vald` for early stopping and checkpoint selection.
 - `include_torque_proxy`: writes `torque_proxy.pt` for torque-proxy training.
-- `preprocessing`: optional, it keeps torque-proxy training more stable across AMASS sources.
+- `preprocessing`: optional section that keeps torque-proxy training more stable across AMASS sources.
 It handles outliers (filters non-finite/extreme frames), compresses long-tailed values, and caps frames per sequence/dataset so very large subsets do not dominate.